-We predict that parallel assessment will reduce the time it takes for cancer medicines to go from submission to Medsafe to being ranked by PHARMAC by 12 to 15 months.
+We anticipate parallel assessment can reduce the time it takes for cancer medicines to go from submission to Medsafe to being ranked by Pharmac by 12 to 15 months.

 We will accept funding applications for cancer medicines that are still being assessed by Medsafe.
 This does not mean that cancer medicines are prioritised over other medicines and it does not guarantee that a particular medicine will be funded.
 It just means the funding assessment process starts sooner.